Understanding Cervical Spondylosis and Neck Arthritis

 That achy stiffness you’re experiencing might be more than just a “pain in the neck.”
 It could actually be cervical spondylosis — but the good news is, there are steps you can take to help relieve it.

-Here at Atlas Neurosurgery and Spine Center in Phoenix and Sun City West, Arizona, Drs.
-Abhishiek Sharma and Erik Curtis, along with our highly trained team, offer personalized neurological care — including physical therapy, medication, complementary treatments such as acupuncture and chiropractic, and as a last resort, minimally invasive surgery.
-Whether you have a spinal condition, chronic pain, epilepsy, neurotrauma, or another issue, we provide a friendly, comfortable environment with physicians and staff who make you a full partner in your care.
+At Atlas Neurosurgery and Spine Center in Phoenix and Sun City West, Arizona, Drs.
+Abhishiek Sharma and Erik Curtis lead a highly trained team providing personalized neurological care.
+We offer a range of treatments tailored to each patient’s needs.
+This includes physical therapy and medication to help manage symptoms.
+Complementary therapies, such as acupuncture and chiropractic care, are also available.
+Minimally invasive surgery is considered only as a last resort when other options are insufficient.
+Whether you’re dealing with a spinal condition, chronic pain, epilepsy, neurotrauma, or another issue, we offer a welcoming and comfortable environment.
+Our physicians and staff work closely with you, making you an active partner in your care.

 Below, we’d like to offer you information on neck arthritis — what it is, how to know you’re at risk, signs to look for, and available treatments.